 "Chewing slowly can help you practice mindful eating.
 It slows down the eating process, so you can recognize fullness and hunger levels a bit better," adds Leah Kaufman, RD, CDN.
 "One way to practice chewing and eating slowly is to set your fork down in between bites."

 3. Sip Warm Lemon Water

 Swapping out ice water with warm lemon water first thing in the morning is a great way to rehydrate your body and quench your thirst.

 "Warm lemon water decreases inflammation, promotes hydration and aids in digestion," Kaufman tells LIVESTRONG.com.
 "Lemons contain a high amount of vitamin C and soluble fiber that increases these health benefits.
 We often do not consume lemons whole, so adding lemons in water is a great way to utilize the benefits of this fruit."

 4. Take Movement Breaks

 "'Sitting disease' is real, and to increase your longevity, you should stand up every 30 minutes for at least a minute," White says.
-"These small breaks can reduce your chances of getting heart disease.
-If possible, make your commute to work physical activity.
-Use a standing desk at work or take more breaks to stand and walk around.
-Try taking the stairs and parking farther back in the lot."
+"These small breaks can reduce your chances of getting heart disease."

 5. Straighten Up